-Each Subject External Examiner will:
+Each SAB External Examiner will:

 - review and approve the form, content and standard of the assessment instruments and, where appropriate, the distribution and balance of coursework and other assessments.
-These should be in accordance with the published module descriptors - be invited to attend meetings of the Subject Panel as appropriate and physically attend at least once per academic session - moderate the marks awarded by the internal examiner(s) on each module assigned to them (see details of sampling under Reviewing Student Work) - have the right to inspect the work of all students and to call for such papers as he or she thinks necessary when sampling the work of students - be entitled to modify the marks proposed by internal examiners provided that such modifications should be applied to all students undertaking the module unless all scripts have been reviewed by the Subject External Examiner.
+These should be in accordance with the published module descriptors - provide electronic approval of marks, grades and decisions and attend meetings of the SABs as appropriate - moderate the marks awarded by the internal examiner(s) on each module assigned to them (see details of sampling under Reviewing Student Work) - have the right to inspect the work of all students and to call for such papers as he or she thinks necessary when sampling the work of students - be entitled to modify the marks proposed by internal examiners provided that such modifications should be applied to all students undertaking the module unless all scripts have been reviewed by the SAB External Examiner.

-Please note that standardisation may only be applied by the relevant Subject Panel and with the agreement of the relevant Subject External Examiner.
+Please note that standardisation may only be applied by the relevant SAB and with the agreement of the relevant SAB external examiner.

-3.3 Subject External Examiner Induction
+3.3 SAB External Examiner Induction

-As noted, on appointment all external examiners receive details of the online induction and are e-mailed a copy of the External Examiners Handbook.
+On appointment all external examiners receive details of the online induction and link to the External Examiners Handbook.